1–2 spots available for Q2 · Claim yours

 }

 Everything in JS/TS.
-Logic and markup co-located.
-Powerful but demands discipline to keep components readable.
+Logic and markup in the same place.
+Powerful, but it asks for discipline to keep components readable.

 Vue (Single-File Component):